alifathi1x/PoliceDepartment/README.md

-# police Department manage system Back-End Front-End
+# police Department manage system Back-End Front-End with python
 This project contains a police department managment system with a simple view for police employees

 expandable Back-End and Front-End